ucdavis/FairMLCourse/Blog.md

 everyone who has comments will speak up.
 I hope you know me well enough to have the impression that I am very open.

-If the students' views are mostly on one a given choice, say not having Quizzes, we will so decide.
+If the students' views are mostly on one particular choice, say not having Quizzes, we will so decide.
 If the feeling is pretty much split, then I will need to make the decision myself.